Xintiandi

 Xin Tian Di is divided into two parts: the South Block and the North Block.

-XintiandiThe South Block mainly consists of modern architecture with Shikumen architecture as an accompaniment.
-It covers an area of 25,000 square meters and was opened to public in mid-2002.
-The complex of block is built with glass walls; it delivers modern atmosphere and style.
+The South Block mainly consists of modern architecture with Shikumen architecture as an accompaniment.
+It covers an area of 25,000 square meters and was opened to the public in mid-2002.
+The complex block is built with glass walls; it delivers a modern atmosphere and style.
 Inside the block, there are a lot of restaurants from all over the world, boutiques, fashionable ornament shops, food courts, cinemas and one-stop fitness centers providing places of leisure and entertainment for customers and tourists from home and abroad.

 The North Block is composed of antique Shikumen buildings with inner modern designs, decoration and equipment.
-It features upscale stores and restaurants with cuisine from different countries such as France, Brazil, America, Japan, Germany and Italy, fully revealing the international level of Shanghai Xin Tian Di.
+It features upscale stores and restaurants with cuisine from different countries such as France, Brazil, America, Japan, Germany, and Italy, fully revealing the international level of Shanghai Xin Tian Di.

 Eat

 When the climate is fine, you’ll find what appears like everybody in Shanghai is sitting outside and eating.
-There are good cafes for example Paul (the French bakery and patisserie), KABB (Best American-style burgers plus censorships) and also Chinese coffee bars like Din Tai (make a reservation).
+There are good cafes for example Paul (the French bakery and patisserie), KABB (Best American-style burgers plus censorship), and also Chinese coffee bars like Din Tai (make a reservation).
 Chic venues comprise Va Bene (Italian), plus T8 (fusion).

 Shopping

 Xintiandi has few good shops.
 You’ll find bargains in Shanghai Tang’s northern block.
-Also don’t forget Shanghai Trio (Taicang Street) for locally made bags, scarves and fittings.
+Also don’t forget Shanghai Trio (Taicang Street) for locally made bags, scarves, and fittings.

 Transportation

-42, 911, or 926 to Huangpi South Road (黄陂南路站)926 or 932 to Songshan Road on Huaihai Middle Road (淮海中路嵩山路站)775 to Lianyun Road on Jingling West Road (金陵西路连云路站)
+Buses: 42, 911, or 926 to Huangpi South Road 926 or 932 to Songshan Road on Huaihai Middle Road 775 to Lianyun Road on Jingling West Road

-Tailor-made My Trip
+Create My Trip